SeldonIO/seldonio.github.com/intro.md

 ## Why you would use it (examples)

-Seldon can has been designed genrically so that it can be useful in many contexts.
+Seldon has been designed generically so that it can be useful in many contexts.
 It was first developed for the media industry.
 It recommended content for users to view on a website based on the content that the user had previously looked at.

 Other examples of use include: